 Whatever your position may be in a company, you are sure to have third-party interactions.
 Just to highlight a very basic example, if you are a new Management Trainee, you’d probably want to know who you request stationery from, who you would call if your salary gets delayed, where administration is located etc.

 Considering all that has been highlighted thus far, you could get quite creative with org charts.
 There is no reason why you should give into a “cookie cutter” mentality and be orthodox in your ways.
 Coming up with innovative uses of org charts could very well help you as a HR Manager to create a better roadmap for the company, in terms of roles, responsibilities and staff interaction.
-Stay tuned for more goodness on org charts.
+Stay tuned for more goodness on org charts and find these Organizational Chart Templates to get started faster.
 Till then – Keep those diagrams beautiful!